denisyukphp/tmpfile-manager/docs/index.md

 ## Custom handlers

-Define your handlers to get more control of temp files management with config builder.
+Define your handlers to get more control of temp files management with ConfigBuilder.
 Below are the default handlers:

 ```php
 <?php